gvensan/solace-agent-mesh-workshop/solace-agent-mesh-workshop.md

   ![Sam Initialize - 3](sam/sam-init-3.png)

 4. Configure your LLM endpoint, API Key, and Model name
-> The model of choice impact the performance of your results and system behaviour.
-A performative model is recommended for advanced use-cases
+> The model of choice impacts the performance of your results and system behavior.
+A performant model is recommended for advanced use-cases

 - Choose **OpenAI Compatible Provider**
 - Set **LLM Endpoint URL** to `https://lite-llm.mymaas.net`